bkornpob/Rolling-Snapshot-Proposal-Editor/README.md

 2. Updating the target list given the sheet -- see update_targetlist_from_sheet function.

 3. Updating visits given the sheet -- see update_visits_from_sheet function.

+## Update Notes:

+### 1.2.0
+- prepare_targetinfo.py: added a list of keywords for different transient types.